plops/cl-py-generator/example/127_design_patterns/README.md

 Through this visualization, PlantUML provides a clear depiction of the sequence and control flow in the area calculation process, making it an invaluable tool for understanding and documenting system behaviors.

+## Python and Object-Oriented Programming: A Refresher

+This section provides a review of core object-oriented programming (OOP) concepts in Python.
+Topics include classes and objects, encapsulation, inheritance (including interfaces and abstract classes).
+The section also offers a look at how these concepts are represented in UML diagrams.

+* **Classes and Objects:** Classes act as blueprints for creating objects that hold data and operations (methods).
+* **Encapsulation:** Classes bundle data and corresponding methods, promoting organization and managing complexity.
+* **Inheritance:** Enables creating new classes (derived classes) that inherit properties and behaviors from a base class, promoting code reusability.
+* **Interface Contracts and Abstract Classes:** Essential tools for defining expected behaviors and enforcing design structure.
+* **UML in Python OOP:** Visualizing class relationships and interactions with UML diagrams aids in understanding code.